No Down Payment Car Insurance

 Why is my first car insurance payment more expensive?

-The initial down payment covers your onboarding costs and administrative fees, such as running your full driving report.
+The initial down payment covers onboarding costs and administrative fees, such as running your full driving report.
 All onboarding costs are included in the total cost of your policy, but the higher price of your first payment ensures these administrative costs are covered in case you cancel your policy early.
 An initial larger payment also gives the carriers ample time to notify you should they decide to cancel your policy.

 How much does a car insurance down payment cost?